glentner/SLiPy/README.md

 These should be specific to the 'Attribute' being pointed to.
 ```

-The following objects, functions are available:
+The following objects/functions are available:

 ```Python
 class Query: